Updates: Ceremony #152 (Nov 16, 2023)

 Ceremony Logistics:

-When you arrive, please pick up your envelope with your ring and any final instructions from the tables set up outside the Ceremony room.
+When you arrive at the venue, please pick up your envelope with your ring and any final instructions from the tables set up outside the Ceremony room.
 Watch for alphabetical designations setup above the tables to facilitate this process.
 If you still need to be sized or to pay the fee, please watch for signage, and inform the volunteers at the tables.
 (Once you have been sized, place the ring in the envelope until the point in the Ceremony when you are instructed to remove it for presentation.)

 Try your ring for fit, then REMOVE IT, AND RETURN IT TO THE ENVELOPE UNTIL THE POINT IN THE CEREMONY WHEN IT IS TO BE PRESENTED.
 Do not be too hasty to exchange your ring for a different size.
 The excitement of the day and the formal attire may cause your ring to feel a bit tight at first.
 If it is still not fitting reasonably after the Ceremony, the camp assistant(s) will be pleased to help you exchange your ring if necessary.
 Please make sure we record your new ring size for our records.).
 Should you need to exchange your ring after that, contact the Camp Secretary.
 Remember: your finger changes size during the day and depending on the environment, and it may take a few days experience to determine your “average” finger size.
 If your ring fits at all, please take some time to allow yourself to determine a comfortable fit over the longer term.